 While these may seem like common sense, we recommend you take the below into consideration to keep your trust accounts operating at optimum efficiency, and to ensure everything runs smoothly:

-- Be transparent – Noting why you’re withdrawing or receipting money will save you a lot of time and hassle both now and in the future
+- Be transparent – Note why you’re withdrawing or receipting money.
+It will save you a lot of time and hassle both now and in the future

-- Leave a digital paper trail – Every deposit that enters your trust account needs to both reported and tracked
+- Leave a digital paper trail – Report and track every deposit that enters your trust account

 Want to know more about Property Tree's trust accounting abilities?
 Contact one of our experts by calling 1300 778 733, or by clicking here.